Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/readme.txt

 Settings
 --------

-the module is now set through the admin, more instructions to be added later
+The module is now set through the admin, more instructions to be added later

 Support
 -------